Single-contract communication

 How to send a message with the remaining value

-If we want to make a reply to the same sender, we can use the mode SendRemainingValue
+If we want to send a reply to the same sender, we can use the mode SendRemainingValue

 (i.e. mode: 64